heykayla/my-writing/Tutorials/dev.to_tutorial.md

 After completing Step 1 in this tutorial, DEV will ask you to select tags to follow to customize your feed with.
 Select all that apply and click **Continue** on the upper-right-hand side to proceed forward.

+Now you must build your profile.
+A form will appear with an image and username that DEV pulled from the third-party application you signed up with.
+If you would like to change your DEV username, you are able to do so.
+It will also ask for you to populate the Bio by sharing a brief introduction about yoursef as well as what you do for work and what coding skills or languages you're familiar with.